RazyTV/jbrowse/README.md

-**# jbrowse
+# jbrowse
-Well, a stupid browser i made when i was bored.
-Pretty simple.
-Hard To make.
+Well, a stupid browser I made when I was bored. *Pretty simple.
+Hard To make.*

 ## How to use this thing